 As Dr. Douglas G. Cole retires at the end of 2018, the Cole Center is focused on providing the level of care and earning the trust that Dr. Cole has built in our community over the last 40 years.

-The new Cuyahoga Falls office will be opening in January 2019
+The new Cuyahoga Falls office will be opened in January 2019

 Did you know?